Followers

 Tuesday, November 30, 2021

-This is the third profile in a series highlighting one of the characters from book four of the Yankee Doodle Spies series, The North Spy, set to release next year.
+This is the third profile in a series highlighting a character from book four of the Yankee Doodle Spies series, The North Spy, which is set to be released next year.
 Since my previous profile featured a Scotsman who fought for America, it only makes sense to follow up with a Scotsman who fought for England.
-Not just any Scotsman, but a member of the renowned Fraser clan of Highland warriors.
+Not just any Scotsman, but a member of the famous Fraser clan of Highland warriors.

 Proud Lineage

 Simon Fraser was born into a proud Scottish Highland lineage in Balnain, Scotland, on May 26, 1729.
-His family and clan were warriors of the highest order, and many of them fell at the fateful Battle of Culloden in 1745.
-Those who survived saw their lands and heritage taken away and were forced into exile.
+His family and clan were courageous warriors, and many of them fell at the pivotal Battle of Culloden in 1745.
+Those who survived lost their lands and heritage and were forced into exile.

 Culloden smashed the Clans - but not the Highland spirit